 Yacht Charter Crew

-You’ll rarely see an Engineer during your charter, but you’ll be really glad they’re there.
-Engineers make sure the engines run properly, fill in as tender drivers and occasionally help with larger water toys, but in general, they spend their time below decks.
-And since yacht systems are constantly going, even when the yacht is anchored, these engineers are hard at work.
+You probably won’t see the ship’s engineer while on charter, but you’ll be glad he’s working for you!
+Engineers make sure the engines run properly, and occasionally fill in as tender drivers and or help with water toy setup.
+In general, though, they spend their time below deck.